DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

-(represented by Weltkind and Sternschnuppe) are not interacting directly with characters in other scenes and "stay among themselves", so to speak, which is why they all have an average distance of 1.0. – Yet if it is true that the cnetral character, the protagonist even, is "the character that minimize[s] the sum of the distances to all other vertices" ([Alberich/Miro-Julia/Rosselló 2002](https://arxiv.org/abs/cond-mat/0202174v1)), we have a problem, because **Faust stops being the protagonist of *Faust*, overrun by the 36 speakers of the Walpurgis Night's Dream.
-In other words: Goethe's Walpurgis Night's Dream, in regard of network theory, is a [link farm](https://en.wikipedia.org/wiki/Link_farm).**
+(represented by Weltkind and Sternschnuppe) are not interacting directly with characters in other scenes and "stay among themselves", so to speak, which is why they all have an average distance of 1.0. – Yet if it is true that the central character, the protagonist if you will, is "the character that minimize[s] the sum of the distances to all other vertices" ([Alberich/Miro-Julia/Rosselló 2002](https://arxiv.org/abs/cond-mat/0202174v1)), we have a problem, because **Faust stops being the protagonist of *Faust***, overrun by the 36 speakers of the Walpurgis Night's Dream.
+In other words: **Goethe's Walpurgis Night's Dream, in regard of network theory, is a [link farm](https://en.wikipedia.org/wiki/Link_farm).**

 If we still want network metrics to be meaningful when it comes to determining who the central character of a play could be, we better rely on a different option.
 For practical reasons, the distance between two unconnected nodes is sometimes declared as length of the longest existing path, plus one.
-If we use this method to assume a (somewhat artificial) distance for every pair of nodes, the above table would look like this now:
+If we use this method to assume an (artificial) distance for every pair of nodes, the above table would look like this:

 | Character      | Degree | Average Distance | Closeness Centrality |
 |----------------|--------|------------------|----------------------|